Evan Cotton

 Harry Evan Auguste Cotton (27 May 1868 – 7 March 1939), better known as Sir Evan Cotton or H. E. A. Cotton, was a Liberal politician, barrister, administrator, journalist, historian and writer.

 Formative years

 Cotton was born in Midnapore, the son of Sir Henry Cotton, who presided over the 1904 session of the Indian National Congress, and the Irish-born Mary Ryan.
-The family had worked in Indai from the 1760s.
+The family had worked in India from the 1760s.
 He received his early schooling at Mount Liban School, Pau and then at Sherborne School.

 He held an open scholarship at Jesus College, Oxford, where he obtained a second class in Classics Honour Mods, followed by second class degrees in history and jurisprudence.
 He was called to the bar by Lincoln's Inn.

 Life and work

 Cotton practised at Calcutta High Court from 1893 to 1908.
 He served as a member of Calcutta Municipal Corporation.
 He covered the Delhi Durbar of 1903 as a correspondent of the Manchester Guardian.
 He subsequently served as the Kolkata correspondent of the Daily News.
 He undertook the editorship of India, the weekly organ of the British Committee of the Indian National Congress.
 He served as President of the Bengal Legislative Council from 1922 to 1925.

 He was an active member of the Indian Historical Records Commission and was chairman from 1923 to 1925.

 In all his activities, his primary concern was for India, a country served by four generations in the family.
 He provided strong support to the Montagu–Chelmsford Reforms and served on an advisory committee at the India Office in connection with the 1919 Act.
 He was pivot of a small group that supported reforms.
 However, the changing political environment dampened his spirits.
 He later became a severe critic of the constitutional changes that led to the Round Table Conference.

 In 1896, he married Nora, daughter of William H. Grimley of Bengal ICS.
 They had a daughter.